theheking/intro-to-r/content/2_datatypes.md

 The author of the function that you are using determines when a function will give a warning and when it will give an error

 ### A simple error example
 We defined the genome length in MB earlier.
-One of the lines of code below will work while the other will return an error. <b> Which one will return and error and why?</b>
+One of the lines of code below will work while the other will return an error. <b> Which one will return an error and why?</b>
 ```
 genome_length_mb <- 4.61